AARNet/Globus-Community/globus-community-au/README.md

+---
+title: Globus Community AU Information Resources
+permalink: /globus-community-au/
+---

-# Globus Community AU Information Resources
+## Globus Community AU Information Resources

 Globus Community AU is a central hub for staff at Australian universities and research institutions who are using the Globus data movement service.